Innisfree Garden: Later history

 When Marion Beck died in 1959, the management of the garden was transferred to the foundation.
 It was first directed by Collins, who faced financial difficulties.
 He dismissed most of the 20 gardeners, removed most of the cup-gardens, planted new trees and added rocks and fountains to enforce a romantic impression.
 The garden opened to the public in 1960.
 In 1969, a bridge across the lake was built, and a fog machine was installed to create artificial rainbows.
 Collins achieved his vision of a landscape around the glacial lake, to make it possible that "a sense of journey is part of the experience".
 Collins sold a large part of the property to the Rockefeller University in 1972, which created a nature preserve.

 From 1980, Collins spent more time at Innisfree Garden, refining a "partnership with nature", knowing the influences of light and the seasons.
 He made lasting changes towards sustainability that have continued, for example letting more sunlight reach the ground letting native seeds sprout.
 He had the manor house demolished in 1982, arguing that it formed a contradiction to the new style of the garden.
 The house had become too costly to maintain, but without it, some of the garden architecture was left without focus.

 When Collins died in 1993, his wife Petronella succeeded him, holding the position to 2017.
 In 2019, Innisfree Garden was listed on the National Register of Historic Places for "exceptional significance in landscape architecture".

-In 2012, Innisfree Garden was listed as one of twelve unique American landscapes of national significance threatened to disappear, according to the Cultural Landscape Foundation (TCLF), which said, "The cost of maintaining these site-specific gardens by landscape architect Lester Collins is slowly eating away at the Innisfree Foundation's endowment, and long-term financing could become an issue."
+In 2012, Innisfree Garden was listed as one of twelve unique American landscapes of national significance threatened to disappear.
+The Cultural Landscape Foundation said, "The cost of maintaining these site-specific gardens by landscape architect Lester Collins is slowly eating away at the Innisfree Foundation's endowment, and long-term financing could become an issue."